What is a Lisfranc Injury?

 You can schedule an office consultation.

 Does a Lisfranc Injury Require Surgery?

 In cases where there is no fracture and ligament damage is minimal, non-surgical/conservative treatment measures are often effective in healing the injury.
 We will most likely prescribe a cast or boot to wear on the injured foot for a few weeks to allow the injury to heal.
 Additional X-rays will be taken during follow-up appointments to evaluate how the injury is healing.
 Following a period of immobilization weight is reintroduced to the foot in a gradual fashion (Weight Progression Instructions).
 Following this transition patients typically work back into regular shoes.
 Physical therapy may help with returning to higher function.

-Surgical Treatment for Lisfranc Injury
+What is the Surgical Treatment for Lisfranc Injury?

 If a displaced fracture the midfoot region or if subluxation/dislocation of the midfoot joints has occurred, then surgery may be recommended.
 The goal is to realign the joints and return the bones to their normal, functioning position.

 Through incisions on the top of the foot, the Lisfranc region will be visualized.
 To correct the damaged area internal fixation involving hardware such as plates, screws, or heavy suture are often used.

 For fractures, the bone is directly manipulated into a normal position and fixation applied.
 For ligamentous injury, the bones are reduced and held in place with sutures, screws or a plate over the joint.
 Rigid fixation (plates or screws) are often removed about 4 months after injury.